 Some scholars put the number of the murdered in Sobibor at 250,000.
 Researchers at the United States Holocaust Memorial Museum offer a significantly lower estimate of 170,000.
 Feldhendler made it through the genocide, only to die, reportedly, at the hands of Polish anti-Semites in April 1945.
 Pechersky wrote his own account of the events, testified against Ukrainian collaborators on trial in the USSR in 1962, and provided statements to a West German trial of Sobibor perpetrators in 1984.
 Despite his commitment to communist politics, he felt, with good reason, the Soviet regime disdained him and used the KGB to intimidate him.
 Frequently, former prisoners of war were stigmatized in the USSR.
 In his later years, Pechersky cherished his contacts with other survivors and the reunions with the Sobibor fighters he could attend.
 He passed away in 1990, at the age of 80, after the release of Rashke’s book and the 1987 movie.

-In 2018, the Russian-made film, Sobibor, directed by and starring Konstantin Khabensky as Pechersky, has renewed attention in the history of the Sobibor uprising.
+In 2018, the Russian-made film, Sobibor, directed by and starring Konstantin Khabensky as Pechersky, has renewed attention to the history of the Sobibor uprising.
 Hopefully, the motion picture will generate a new round of discussion and debate about the significance of this momentous event and the other acts of resistance which preceded it in Hitler’s annihilation system.

 Each phase of the Nazi genocide (ghettoization, mass shooting, the extermination camps, the death marches) must be studied with care and rigor without “Auschwitz” or any other single aspect or site of that horror overtaking the others.
 The more serious and sustained our commitment to such historical knowledge is, the better we will be able to combat those present-day reactionaries who want to deny this history occurred or, even worse, to kill again in its name.